 A major aspect of training is placing students in internships.
 We have communicated with the following organizations for potential internships for our students and what training needs they see: the National Park Service, US Fish and Wildlife Service, US Forest Service, Tennessee Department of Environment & Conservation, Tennessee Wildlife Resources Authority, Huber Engineered Woods, the Nature Conservancy, Discover Life in America, and various independent environmental consultants.
 Moreover, we will be receiving assistance from _____ of the Tickle College of Engineering, who has coordinated with USGS for internships for their students (See Letter of Support).

-C. Major Research Efforts
+D. Major Research Efforts

-There project will catalyze three areas research.
+There project will catalyze three areas of research.
 The first will be research performed by students while studying at the university, both while funded as part of this grant and, for Ph.D. students, while funded from other sources.
 The second will be research enabled through cross-disciplinary interactions fostered through this project.
 The third will be published research based on assessments of the program.

 Students in this program will pursue research-based dissertations in areas relating to modern biodiversity.
 Most notably, the world faces a biodiversity crisis: human activities are driving some species to extinction, invasive species are a major economic risk ($70.4 billion for the agriculture in the US alone (Paini et al. 2016)), and the skills to identify critical species are being lost (Agnarsson and Kuntner 2007).
 Student projects depend on an overlap in interest between the student and her or his potential advisor.
 Some possible research programs include: